Friday, October 04, 2024

 One of my forestry references identifies native beeches as being of the species called simply "common beech".
 To my mind however, there is nothing common about the beeches on our hill with their majestic height, silvery bark, dense foliage and rounded crowns.
 They are simply magnificent.

-Part of me wants to dance about and applaud the slightly cooler temperatures and the burnished, glorious colors coming into their own.
-Another part of me, as much as I love Samhain (or Halloween) and the harvest season, is dismayed at the thought of cool weather, longer days and shorter nights. entertaining an early autumn this time around.
-Fall should not arrive until late September at the very earliest, and then it ought to hang about until the end of November.
+Part of me wants to dance about and applaud the cooler temperatures and the burnished, glorious colors coming into their own.
+Another part of me, as much as I love Samhain (or Halloween) and the harvest season, is dismayed at the prospect of cold weather, long days and short nights, of an early autumn this time around.
+Fall should not arrive until the end of September at the very earliest, and then it ought to hang about until the end of November.

 Please Mama, not yet........
 Gift us with several more weeks of sun and warmth and gentle breezes, no ingathering and cold nights for a while longer.